Gun Crazy: Plot

 Teenager Barton "Bart" Tare is caught breaking a hardware-store window to steal a gun.
 He is sent to reform school for four years despite the supportive testimony of his friends Dave and Clyde, his older sister Ruby and others.
 They claim that he would never kill any living creature, even though he has had a lifelong fascination with guns.
-After killing a young chick with a BB gun at age seven, he became hesitant to shoot at anything, even a mountain lion with a bounty on its head.
+After killing a young chick with a BB gun at age seven, he became hesitant to shoot at anything living, even a mountain lion with a bounty on its head.

 After reform school and a stint in the army teaching marksmanship, Bart returns home.
 At a carnival, Bart challenges sharpshooter Laurie Starr to a contest and wins.
 Laurie arranges a job for Bart with the carnival and he becomes smitten with her.
 Their mutual attraction inflames the jealousy of their boss Packett, who wants Laurie for himself.
 When Packett tries to force himself on her, Bart fires a warning shot within an inch of his nose.
 Packett fires them and they leave together.
 Before they marry, Laurie warns Bart that she is "bad, but will try to be good".
 They embark on a carefree honeymoon on Bart's savings, but when the money is spent, she warns Bart that because she wants the finer things in life, he must join her in a career of crime or she will leave him.
 They rob stores and gas stations, but their paltry proceeds do not last long.

 While fleeing from the law, Laurie orders Bart to shoot at the pursuing police car.
 He shoots the tire of the police car, causing it to crash.
 Later that day at another robbery, Laurie intends to shoot and kill a grocer, but Bart stops her in time.
 They have now been identified in national newspapers as notorious robbers.